2025 Solar Incentives Guide for Northampton, MA - Tax Credits & Rebates

 Can I use multiple types of renewable energy to power my home?

-Yes, you can employ multiple types of renewable energy to power your home, such as a combination of solar and wind power.
+Yes, you can utilize multiple types of renewable energy to power your home, such as a combination of geothermal and solar.
 You can also use both renewable energy sources and a non-renewable backup source of energy.
-Make sure that you discuss your proposed plan with your local Northampton solar installation expert, so that you understand what you'll need and what kinds of incentives you might or might not qualify for.
+You should discuss your proposed plan with your local Northampton solar installation expert, to make sure you know what you'll need and what incentives you will or won't qualify for.

-Many solar incentives apply to a property located within the United States that you own; most secondary residences will fall into this category.
-Other solar incentives may be available for commercial properties, depending on the details.
-We recommend talking to your local solar installer and/or tax professional to fully understand what incentives apply to your specific situation.
+Many solar incentives apply to a property you own that is located within the United States; most secondary residences fall under this distinction.
+There may be other solar incentives available for commercial properties, depending on the details.
+We recommend getting in touch with your local solar installer and/or tax professional to fully understand what incentives will apply to your specific situation.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.